cashfit/oracle_articles/19c_RAC_install_OL9.md

 exit
 ```
 If you were planning on using the AFD Driver (the new ASMLib) you would configure the shared disks using the asmcmd command as shown below.
 We are using UDEV, so this is not necessary.

+> ⚠️ **Warning**
+> 2024-2-14, at the moment of writing this article, ASMLib and AFD are not fully support Oracle Linux 9 kernel UEK 7.x, please do not use the feature.
+> If you insist using ASMLib and AFD, additional database patch is needed.

 ```console
 # !!!!
 I did not do this! !!!!
 su -